Division of Port Adelaide

 The Division of Port Adelaide was an Australian electoral division in the state of South Australia.
-The 181 km² seat extended from St Kilda in the north to Grange Road and Findon in the south with part of Salisbury to the east.
+The 181 km2 seat extended from St Kilda in the north to Grange Road and Findon in the south with part of Salisbury to the east.
 Suburbs included Alberton, Beverley, Birkenhead, Cheltenham, Findon, Kilkenny, Largs Bay, Mansfield Park, North Haven, Ottoway, Parafield Gardens, Paralowie, Pennington, Port Adelaide, Queenstown, Rosewater, Salisbury Downs, Semaphore, Woodville, West Croydon, and part of Seaton.
 The seat also included Torrens Island and Garden Island.
 Port Adelaide was abolished in 2019, after a redistribution triggered by a change in representation entitlement which saw South Australia's seats in the House of Representatives reduced to ten.

 History

 The seat was named after the suburb of Port Adelaide, the working port of Adelaide.
 Before 1949, most of the seat had been part of Hindmarsh, which moved south as a result of Port Adelaide's creation.
 The seat was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 federal election.
+The newly created Port Adelaide division included Albert Park, Port Adelaide, Semaphore and Woodville subdivisions, and Kilburn which was part of the Prospect sub-division (west of Lower North road) from the old division of Adelaide.

 For most of its history, it has been a comfortably safe Labor seat.
 The closest Labor has ever come to losing it was at the 1988 by-election, where Labor candidate Rod Sawford won on a 5.2 percent two-party margin.
 The two-party margin currently stands, after the 2016 vote, at 20.72 percent, making it the safest Labor seat in the state and one of the safest Labor seats in the nation.
 Port Adelaide remains the only electorate in South Australia to have voted Labor at every federal election in its existence.

 The seat was pushed slightly northward in 2004 with the abolition of the other safe Labor seat in northern Adelaide, Bonython.
 A few southern portions of Bonython transferred to Port Adelaide, however the majority of Bonython was transferred to Wakefield which contributed to Wakefield's change from a rural safe Liberal seat to a hybrid urban-rural notional marginal Labor seat.

 A notable curiosity in recent years was that in the 1998 and 2001 federal elections, the seat was the only one in Australia where a Communist Party candidate, Michael Perth, stood for election.
 This was the only occasion when the Liberal Party did not preference the One Nation Party last.
 He achieved about one percent of the vote on each occasion.